Planning & construction: Red shared trail „MONTI MOTTI“ in Ascona-Locarno

 A key element of the project is water management: drainage systems, targeted earthworks and stone placement prevent erosion, ensure the longevity of the trail and guarantee that water flows away reliably.

 The trail offers a unique experience.
 It begins below the village of Monti Motti and can be reached via a twelve-kilometer paved road or, alternatively, directly via the trail itself for experienced riders.
-After the first section, you'll arrive at a small, abandoned settlement once used for chestnut harvesting.
-Here, you'll be treated to a breathtaking view of the lake and the historic houses with their characteristic stone roofs.
-The combination of technical sections, playful features, and scenic highlights makes the trail a diverse and rewarding experience for all riders.
-It's a place that uniquely blends history, nature, and trail building.
+After the first section, you arrive at a small, abandoned settlement, Monti di Metri, which was once used for chestnut harvesting.
+Here, an impressive view of the lake and the historic houses with their characteristic stone roofs unfolds.
+The combination of technical sections, playful features, and scenic highlights makes the trail a diverse experience for all riders.
+A place that uniquely blends history, nature, and trail building.

 The trail construction is a gradual, dynamic process.
 Every day brings new challenges for the A-Team – whether it's moving stones or raising the trail's elevation on particularly steep sections.
 Some bends take two to three days, while other sections can be optimized with small drainage systems or root stabilization.
 What matters here is teamwork, creativity, expertise, and open communication.
 The result is impressive: Monti Motti is a unique shared trail that combines technical challenges, playful elements, and stunning scenery.